kvarak/dnd/docs/_Classes/bard.md

 ### Deep Despair
 You are not the bard that spreads cheer and joy throughout your adventures.
 Instead of inspiring the ones you care for with courage and care, your Bardic Inspiration now inspires deep despair in your enemies.

-Starting when you join the College of Eulogies at 1st level, you use your inspiration to harm your enemies instead of support your allies.
+When you join the College of Eulogies, you use your inspiration to harm your enemies instead of support your allies.
 Other creatures can no longer expend your bardic inspiration, and you can stack as many dice equal to your proficiency bonus on any single creature.
 Your Bardic Inspiration now can do the following:

 #### Torment
 As a ***reaction*** when a creature with a Bardic Inspiration rolls for an ability check, attack roll, or saving throw, you can expend the Bardic Inspiration the creature holds to try and alter the result.
 You roll a Bardic Inspiration and subtract the number from the roll.